 Everybody knows that a straight razor is huge.
 The large size will ensure there is less amount of vibration going on the skin.
 This way you won’t feel irritation on the skin which is the case with most shaving tools.

 There are so many stories where men talk about the problems they face while shaving because of their sensitive skins.
-Most of them will turn to a straight razor since with these bumps are less likely to show up.
+Most of them will turn to a straight razor since these bumps are less likely to show up.

 Suits the Nature

-Facts: Two billion blades-are thrown away each year with the ratio flying for double speed.
+Facts: Two billion blades are thrown away each year with the ratio flying for double speed.

 On the other hand, with a straight razor, you produce zero amount of waste.
 Think about it!
-A razor that lasts long, no need for replacements, and needs low maintenance and after a while will also serve your kids.
+A razor that lasts long, has no need for replacements, and needs low maintenance and after a while will also serve your kids.
 What’s the chance of any wastage ever happening?
 Null!